steipete/steipete.com/_posts/2020-12-14-apple-silicon-mac-mini-for-ci.md

 ## Test Troubles

-Some features in our [iOS PDF SDK](https://pspdfkit.com/pdf-sdk/ios/) use WKWebView, like Reader Mode that reflows PDFs so they are easier to read on mobile devices.
+Some features in our [iOS PDF SDK](https://pspdfkit.com/pdf-sdk/ios/) use `WKWebView`, like [Reader View that reflows PDFs so they are easier to read on mobile devices](https://pspdfkit.com/pdf-sdk/reader-view/#ios).
 These tests [crash with a memory allocator error on Big Sur](https://steipete.com/posts/apple-silicon-m1-a-developer-perspective/).

 If you see [`bmalloc::HeapConstants::HeapConstants`](https://gist.github.com/steipete/7181cf321d979d734c5acd2326f6c33f) in a crash stack trace, that's likely this bug.
 While my radar has no reply yet, I've heard that this is a bug in Big Sur and requires an OS update to be fixed, so this potentially will be resolved in 10.2 some time in Q1 2021.